The Northern Vermont University Executive Team

 Nolan Atkins, Provost

 Dr. Nolan Atkins is the first provost of Northern Vermont University.
 Nolan, who was the interim president of Lyndon State College during the 2016-17 academic year, is the former chair of Lyndon’s nationally recognized Atmospheric Sciences Department.
 He began teaching at Lyndon in 1997 and was interim dean of academic affairs for 18 months until serving as president.
-He has a doctorate in meteorology from the University of California-Los Angeles.
+He has a doctorate in Atmospheric Sciences from the University of California-Los Angeles.

 Nolan’s research interests are in the area of mesoscale meteorology with a focus on severe local storms.
 Professor Atkins has published papers on the sea breeze, dryline, bow echoes, tornadoes, and supercell thunderstorms.
 He has also been involved in many field programs including the Convection and Precipitation/Electrification Experiment (CaPE), the Bow Echo and MCV Experiment (BAMEX), and both Verification on the Origins of Rotation in Tornadoes Experiment (VORTEX 1 and 2).